ashishsingal1/udacity-deep-learning/notes.md

  - requirement - number of cols in left = number of rows in right (inner dimensions are same)
  - resulting matrix - rows in right x cols in left (outer dimensions are result)
  - store records as rows, not columns
+# Logistic Regression
+ - logloss function
+ - minimize by gradient decent

+# Perceptron
+ - activation function - given inputs, what should be the output?
+ - bias - shift line (constant)
+ - sigmoid = 1/(1+e^-x)
+ - activation functions, if they are continuous and differentiable, then you can do gradient decent
+ - sse - sum of squared errors